semaphoreci/semaphore/docs/docs/using-semaphore/permissions.md

 Semaphore manages roles on two levels:

-- [Organization](#org): these roles allow users to perform various task on the organization.
+- [Organization](#org): these roles allow users to perform various organizational tasks.
 Users need to be added to the organization before they can access projects.
 - [Project](#project): these roles give access to a [project](./projects) within the organization.
 Users need to have access to the repository connected to the project.

 Roles can be gained in three ways: